Ksound22/developer-portfolio/README.md

 ## Github repo

-This is the [link](https://github.com/Ksound22/ebook-portfolio) to the Github repo of the project
+This is the [link](https://github.com/Ksound22/developer-portfolio) to the Github repo of the project

 ## Sample Website

-A sample is already available via this [link](https://eager-williams-af0d00.netlify.app/?)
+A live demo is already available via this [link](https://eager-williams-af0d00.netlify.app/?)

 ## Tech Stack